Citigroup CEO defends credit card deal with Costco

-NEW YORK, May 28 (Reuters) - Citigroup Inc CEO Mike Corbat said the deal the bank made with Costco Wholesale Corp to replace American Express Co as the issuer of credit cards for the retailer will be profitable for his shareholders.
+NEW YORK (Reuters) - Citigroup Inc (C.N) CEO Mike Corbat said the deal the bank made with Costco Wholesale Corp (COST.O) to replace American Express Co (AXP.N) as the issuer of credit cards for the retailer will be profitable for his shareholders.

 Responding to speculation in the card industry that Citigroup gave too much to Costco in negotiations earlier, Corbat said the deal is “without a doubt accretive” to shareholders and would be even if Citigroup did not have deferred tax assets it can use to shelter income from taxes.